MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/how-to-cluster-replica.md

 ---
-title: Enable and work with cross-region replication (preview)
+title: Enable and work with cross-region replication
 titleSuffix: Azure Cosmos DB for MongoDB vCore
 description: Enable and disable cross-region replication and promote cluster replica in another region for disaster recovery (DR) in Azure Cosmos DB for MongoDB vCore.
 author: niklarin